-(3) Division 6.3 Open Space and Recreation
+iii.
+Open Space and Recreation

 Two of the CCRC's major public open space components, the Urban Park and the Woodland Hill Open Space, will be delivered with Phase 1A.
 These areas comprise over six acres and will provide residents, visitors and the general public with spaces for active and passive recreation.